 Source: Veridion

-All of that happens through a Complex Search API (software app that’s easily integrated to run with your other software systems).
+All of that happens through a Search API that integrates the data to run with your other software systems.

 This not only accelerates supplier discovery and sourcing but also ensures that the supplier data is always current, thus eliminating data reliability concerns.